nuodb/nuodb-helm-charts/docs/HowCertificatesRotation.md

   -f values.yaml
 ```

-Make sure that the new key pair certificates are used by all domain processes as described in [Verify Domain Certificates](#verify-domain-certificates).
+> **NOTE**: Adjust the values depending on the key pair certificates that have been rotated.

-The client PEM secret and the CA certificate generation can be skipped if they are not rotated.
+Wait for all database processes to be restarted and reported `Ready` and make sure that the new key pair certificates are used by all domain processes as described in [Verify Domain Certificates](#verify-domain-certificates).

 #### Using HashiCorp Vault